mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/about_dialog.rst

 .. code-block:: yaml

    tooltip: 'About Mapbender3'  # text to use as tooltip
-   label: true # false/true to label the scale selector
+   label: true                  # false/true to label the button, default is true
    icon: 'abouticon'            # icon to display on button

 Class, Widget & Style
 ==============